3 Big Data Analytics Examples That Can Help Your Business

 3. Analytics with Employees

-In addition to finding what works for customers, analytics can also provide insights into the best strategies for encouraging productivity in the workplace.
+In addition to finding what works for customers, big data analytics can provide a competitive advantage by offering insights into the best strategies for encouraging productivity in the workplace among staff.

 More and more businesses are using analytics to identify the best way to drive employees to work more efficiently.